paulkienitz/SPARE/README.md

 # SPARE
-### Static Page AJAX to Replace Elements -- a lightweight client-side library, release 1
+### Static Page AJAX to Replace Elements -- a lightweight client-side library

+*Release 1 goes out on March 24, 2015, under the terms of the Apache 2.0 license.*

 SPARE is a small client-side AJAX framework which requires no server-side support.
 In fact, the case it's optimized for is when the server provides only plain static HTML pages.
 It's also super easy to use: you only need to call one method.